 Individuals claiming the remittance basis will only be taxed on foreign income or gains remitted to or enjoyed in the UK.
 Note that the definition of a remittance, for tax purposes, is wide ranging and so advice may well be required here.

 Income and gains remitted to the UK by an individual claiming the remittance basis will be subject to UK tax.
 ‘Clean capital’ (offshore monies that do not represent non-UK income or gains arising after the commencement of UK residency) can be brought to the UK without a tax charge, and it is therefore important for remittance basis users to segregate their offshore income and gains from any clean capital funds.
 At a minimum, at least three separate bank accounts should be maintained – one each for clean capital, income and capital gains.

-Foreign income remitted to the UK will be taxed at non-savings income rates (currently 20% for basic rate taxpayers, 40% for higher rate taxpayers and 45% for those with taxable incomes exceeding £150,000).
-This is the case even where the income remitted is dividend income, which if taxable on the arising basis would be charged at lower rates of 7.5%, 32.5% and 38.1% respectively.
+Foreign income remitted to the UK will be taxed at non-savings income rates (currently 20% for basic rate taxpayers, 40% for higher rate taxpayers and 45% for those with taxable incomes exceeding £150,000, this will decrease to £125,140 from 6 April 2023).
+This is the case even where the income remitted is dividend income, which if taxable on the arising basis would be charged at lower rates of 8.75%, 33.75% and 39.35% respectively.